 Before you start with the process, make sure you have:

 - flea cleaning solution for cage

 - powders against fleas for floors

 Step 0: Ferret Flea Bath

 Prepare a nice warm bath, a ferret-safe shampoo, and here we go.
-We don’t recommend ferret flea shampoos because there aren’t any that are 100% safe for them, they are mostly harmful to ferrets (even cats).
+We don’t recommend ferret flea shampoos because there aren’t 100% safe shampoos for them.
+Most of them are harmful to ferrets (even cats).
 Put your ferret in the bath and start scrubbing.
 Make sure to remove every flea you can see.
 Now that your ferret has endured one shampoo treatment, let him be in the water for few more minutes to drown the rest of the surviving intruders.